Skip to main content

 Readiness tells you whether the bundle's tools will actually work for you right now.
 It depends on which providers are connected and verified.

-All required providers are connected and verified.
+All required providers have valid, verified credentials.
 Every tool in the bundle works.

 What you see: